Kruemelmann/komodo/README.md

 Komodo is small command line tool for latex writing from the console.

-## TODOs
-* fe and be are both building with bazel (what is left is to embed the build output of the frontend directly into the backend build)
-    * some kind of depend?

 ## Requirements

 Before you can start using komodo you need to install: